-Use the card sorting method to help you understand how your users group information.
-This involves participants in the task of organising topics into categories that make sense to them.
-These insights will help you to arrive at your information architecture, or the structure of your site.
+Card sorting involves participants organising topics into categories that make sense to them.
+These insights will help you understand how your users group information.

 Card sorting will help you capture users' expectations and understanding of your content categories and topics.
 By allowing users to group information into categories that are logical to them you can:

 - decide on the structure of your site

 - decide what to put on the homepage

 - label categories and navigation in ways users understand

 When your writing, organising and managing content on your site.

 You can use cardboard index cards, Post-it Notes, or online software.

 Open card sort